 Many people will leave websites with unappealing layouts.
-Research from Blue Corona found that 48% of users judge a website’s credibility on its design.
+Blue Corona found that 48% of users judge a website’s credibility on its design.
 Since you have less than a minute to make a good first impression, a poor design will work against you.

 Of course, when you’ve designed a website from the ground up, it’s hard to look at it objectively.
 You may be so proud of your work that you could miss how it might appear to unbiased observers.

 Make sure your pages don’t have too much text — you want a good balance of white space so people can rest their eyes.
 Otherwise, they’ll be so visually bombarded by text that they can’t focus on your products.
 A design overhaul can make a world of difference.